 As competition rises and customers become more sophisticated, demands grow as well.
 Users choose IoT products that stand out from the crowd.
 The challenge is to define the users’ expectations and meet their needs and desires.
 The design approach requires solid experience in identifying the underlying needs and preferences of potential users.

-According to McKinsey, only around 50 % of the surveyed companies performed user research before generating their first design specifications.
+According to McKinsey, around 50 % of the surveyed companies performed user research before generating their first design specifications.

 Need for Dynamic Adjustment